 The course includes the medical, psychological, social and legal aspects of rape and sexual assault, focussing on the forensic examination, the collection of evidence and testimony at court.
 The curriculum covered will help clinicians prepare to take the membership exam for the FFLM and also the Diploma FCASA.
 This Dip FCASA is held by the Apothecaries.
 The Department of Health is aiming for all clinicians in this line of work to have at least the Dip FCASA qualification.
 St. Mary’s FMERSA Course covers the syllabus for this and will provide an excellent study resource.

 All sessions are presented by expert practitioners in their fields, two of whom sit on the development board of Dip FCASA.
 Dr Cath White, the Course Director, is the Deputy Chief Examiner for the Sexual Offences aspect of the MFFLM.

-Each module comprises of 6 days: attendance in February AND March is required for Module One and attendance in September AND October dates is required for Module Two.
+Each module comprises six days: attendance in January AND March is required for Module One and attendance in September, AND October dates are required for Module Two.

 Chancellors Hotel & Conference Centre, Fallowfield, Manchester.